Alphidex/Odin-Forms/README.md

 ## Features
 - Basic modern sign-up page.
 - Included form pattern matching.
-- Inout placeholder floating when clicking on one.
+- Input placeholder floating when clicking on one.
 - Elements organized using grids.

 ## Technologies Used